 Gross Margins

 Gross margin measures the percentage of revenue left after subtracting direct costs like hosting, support staff, and third-party software licenses.
-Software-based cybersecurity firms often achieve 70-80% gross margins, while services-heavy businesses might see 40-50%.
+Software-based cybersecurity firms often achieve 70-80% gross margins.
+However, high-performing SaaS businesses are known for exceptional gross margins, typically exceeding 80%.
+This level of performance is a key benchmark and can significantly influence both valuation and market perception.

 Higher margins signal that a business can scale without costs growing proportionally.
-Buyers pay more for that scalability—especially when the numbers hold up under a detailed cyber security gross margin analysis.
+High-performing SaaS businesses typically achieve gross margins exceeding 80%, which can positively influence their valuation.
+Buyers pay more for that scalability—especially when the numbers hold up under a detailed cyber security gross margin analysis

 EBITDA Performance